-Please note that attachments can be accessed in the "Pre-Submission Uploads" section of an online application.
+Please note that certain attachments are accessed under the "Pre-Submission Uploads" section of an online application and are not included in the RFA document.
 In order to access the online application and other required documents such as the attachments, prospective applicants must be registered and logged into the NYS Grants Gateway in the user role of either a "Grantee" or a "Grantee Contract Signatory".
+These attachments are located/included in the Pre Submission Upload section of the Grants Gateway on line application.